 This topic describes the limits that apply when you use Container Service for Kubernetes (ACK) clusters.

-- You cannot change the virtual private cloud (VPC) of the cluster.
+- Change the virtual private cloud (VPC).

-- You cannot change the network plug-in.
+- Change the network plug-in.

-- You cannot change the volume plug-in.
+- Change the volume plug-in.

-- You cannot migrate applications across namespaces.
+- Migrate applications across namespaces.

 - ECS instances support the pay-as-you-go and subscription billing methods.
 Other resources, such as Server Load Balancer (SLB) instances, support only the pay-as-you-go billing method.
 You can change the billing method from pay-as-you-go to subscription in the ECS console.